 ARVO does not have a general liability insurance policy.
 All participating veterinarians must provide a copy of their own insurance and professional license.
 Pet owners must sign an extensive release of liability when registering.

 At this time, ARVO uses injectable anesthesia.
 We endorse generous pain management.
 Although many vets are accustomed to gas machines, all of the vets who have participated in ARVO clinics became comfortable with injectable anesthesia and recognized its advantages in a rural setting.
-The actual drug protocol to be used is determined by the lead vet for each clinic, and may vary from vet to vet, clinic to clinic.
-The medical team also selects the type of suture to be used.
-Medical records are kept for all animals treated.
+ARVO has established a basic injectable drug protocol, and veterinarians may make changes if necessary.

 Overnight accommodations will vary from clinic to clinic, and might include anything from bed and breakfast type lodging, to sleeping on mats in the gym or sleeping bags in other community facilities.
 Lodging costs (not including food) are expected to be donated or paid for by the village.